sussol/mobile/README.md

  * In atom navigate back to settings (cmd+,), install tab.
 Search for and install:
   - linter
   - linter-eslint
   - react (This may conflict with language-babel.
-Ignore the warning or disable/enable according to preference)
+Ignore the warning or disable/enable according to your preference)
   - atom-react-native-autocomplete
   - badass-react-snippets
   - Unnecessary packages that can be great: pigments, color-picker